Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 * Stream to read which contains our downloaded file data.

 > **Throws**
-* *IOException* If any error occurs while downloading the file.
+* *java.io.IOException* If any error occurs while downloading the file.

 ---